Keith-S-Thompson/random-passwords/README.md

 My thanks to the person who pointed this out (who may or may not wish to be identified).

+### UPDATE, Sat 2014-04-12 :

+The fix for the bug was not entirely correct.
+It avoids the infinite loop, but it still limits the generated random numbers to the range 0..65535.
+This means that if you have a large dictionary file, only the first 65536 qualifying words will be considered.
+I expect to have a fix for this bug before anyone has a chance to read this note.

 ---

 `random-passwords` is released under GPL version 2 or later.
 See the